danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 - The most job listings<!-- .element: class="fragment" -->

 Note:
-- It is used on over 100,000 components which gets seen by billions of users every day
+- Facebook: So they have over 100,000 components used by billions of users every day
-- Unopinionated - bare bones library (routing, styling, state handling etc)
+- Declarative: Really good developer experience
   - Relatively short learning curve
-- Really good dev exp, meaning easier to maintain and debug
+  - ...Meaning easier to maintain and debug
+- Efficient: It's fast...
+- Flexible: Unopinionated - bare bones library for building UI (routing, styling, state handling etc)
+- Community: Lots of good reference for AI
 - Skills are in high demand so a good investment of time to learn
 - 80% of AND clients use React